James-E-A/skeletal-vite-react/README.md

 - The codebase currently keeps all your project's source code under `/src`, and puts the build output in `/dist`.
-If you don't like this, edit or remove those two paths within `vite.config.js`, and move the contents of `/src` where you want them to reside.
+If you don't like this, edit or remove _root_ and _build.OutDir_ within `vite.config.js`, and then actually move the contents of `/src` where you want them to be.

 - The codebase does NOT "statically link" all JS into a one-file blob;
   instead, it leaves each module discrete in the build output.
 (The modules have other Vite default build settings, including minification, tree-shaking, and very mild filename mangling.)
-If you want to restore the default Vite behavior of rolling up all modules into a blob, remove the _rollupOptions_ entry from `vite.config.js`.
+If you want to restore the default Vite behavior of rolling up all modules into a blob, remove the _build.rollupOptions_ entry from `vite.config.js`.

 - The `index.html` entrypoint includes a noscript message advising users who have Javascript disabled to enable it, and linking to an